unthingable/Agentum/README.md

 As there is a finite number of cells we have two ways of addressing them: by coordinate tuples or by ordinal numbers (after having numbered them).

-## Agents and metaagents
+## Agents and forces

 An _agent_ is the operating unit in our simulations.
 Agents are entities capable of making decisions.
 An example would be a potential patron in El Pharol or a bug in the "heatbugs" model.

-A _metaagent_ is a force of nature (or a singular entity) that is optionally omnipresent in the substrate.
-That is, a metaagent can exist in every cell or only in some, and we evaluate a metaagent on all cells at once.
-An example of a metaagent is a force that dissipates heat in the "heatbugs" model, after the bugs have finished their moves and emitted their heat portions into their immediate cells.
+In addition to agent, cells have their own `run()` method -- use it to represent a force of nature (or a singular entity) that is optionally omnipresent in the substrate.
+For example, a force that dissipates heat in the "heatbugs" model, after the bugs have finished their moves and emitted their heat portions into their immediate cells.

 ## Models and Fields